elixirbeats/abletoolz/README.md

 - Color all your tracks/clips with random color gradients.
 - Create a sample database of all your sample folders, which can then be used to automatically fix any broken samples in your ableton sets.
 - Set all your Master/Cue outputs to a specific output, so if you buy a new audio interface you can fix all your master outs to point to 7/8 in one go.
 - Validate all plugins in a set are installed.
-MacOS VST3s currently do not work for this.
 - Analyze plugin state with plugin-specific parsers, and fix what they understand (Serato Sample's missing sample paths, for a start).
 - Fold/Unfold all tracks, and/or set track height and widths.
 - Prepend the set version name to the beginning of the file.